 The artstyle is incomparable to anything else for me, so thank God for screenshots.
 The backgrounds and scenery are often very detailed and elaborate, but you’ll notice that characters and creatures are colored in with little to no shading or gradient. it’s very noticeable and, honestly, I kinda like it.
 It makes the characters really pop and makes each color stand out more, which helps emphasize the character designs and their clothing.
 This style also works well throughout the show, serving it well during the funniest of comedy bits as well as the dramatic or emotional moments.

 Magical Girl Squad Alice has 40 episodes of 9 minutes each, which was another reason for why it was quite a stretch to include it with the Quick Anime Reviews.
 Adding in a few bonus episodes, that’s almost twice as long as a regular anime cour.

 The brief length of each individual episode does allow storylines to be very compact, however.
-Binging through this anime was absolutely delightful, as the story moves along at an ideal and deliberate pace.
+Binging through this anime was absolutely delightful, as the story moves along at an ideal pace.
 This was also an anime original, created by Garo and Iria: Zeiram author Keita Amemiya, so there was basically nothing tying the creative team down.
-Something you’ll certainly notice that as you watch through the series.
+Something you’ll certainly notice as you watch through the series.
 It’s a very different experience from watching yet another TV anime crowbar its source material into a 20 minute timeslot with advertisement breaks in-between.